 For starters, life coaching is all about showing you how to find your way and stay on track with your purpose.
 They can help to make your divorce experience easier to move on from.

-Which is essential when going through a divorce, as well as before and after the process.
-For example, with their professional experience consider them a “thinking partner” and allow them to advise you on how to manage your emotions to relieve the anxiety.
+This is essential when going through a divorce, as well as before and after the process.
+For example, with their professional experience consider them a “thinking partner” and allow them to advise you on how to manage your emotions to relieve your anxiety.

 In the simplest terms, divorce coaching is a way of navigating the best, fairest, and least traumatic end to your marriage; this is done using a third party who can help you plan in an unbiased way, and likely has some specific knowledge of the divorce process.
 A guide and counselor who can assist in the steps toward a fair, preferably amicable, divorce between two spouses.